Galaxywalk/galaxywalk.github.io/_pages/about.md

 News:
 =====
+- 12/2024.
+Start MSRA internship.
+Begin to explore wireless-enabled multi-modal embodied intelligence!
 - 11/2024.
-Win the First Prize in the 1st Ubiquitous Intelligent Sensing Technology Innovation and

-  Application Competition (Held by CCF)!
+Win the First Prize in the 1st Ubiquitous Intelligent Sensing Technology Innovation and Application Competition (Held by CCF)!
 - 02/2024.
 Invited to be MobiCom'24 Artifact Evaluation Program Committee Members!
 - 10/2023.
 Invited to be CHI'24 External Reviewer!
 - 07/2023.
 Invited to be MobiCom'23 Artifact Evaluation Program Committee Members!